nilenso/media/case-studies/simple/draft1.md

 "Can you _please_ change the music to something else?
 Or turn it off?" begged Govind of the hotel staff.
 "Sorry, Sir.
 It is hotel policy."
 The grey in the eyes of the hotel's receptionist indicated that his will to bend that policy had already been crushed by countless hours of French elevator music.

 And so it was.
-Our heroes hacked into the night, their excitement to deliver a polished MVP to the nurses of Bathinda acting as armour to defend them from the stinging species of earworms which were crawling all over them at 3:00 AM.
+Our heroes hacked into the night, their excitement to deliver a polished MVP to the nurses of Bathinda acting as armour to defend them from the stinging species of earworms which were crawling all over them by 3:00 AM.
 "You'll never buy my loooove...!"

 ---